 We were at Doi Suthep when he started to feel it.
 I assumed he was having an adverse reaction to the malaria pills so there wasn’t much I could do but wait for it to pass and hope that I wouldn’t have the same reaction.
 It wasn’t until the last turn coming down from the mountain that he rolled down the window and quite politely hurled out the side of our mini-van, narrowly missing some passing motorcycles.
 If you don’t already know this about me I’m emetaphobic.
 So I was very proud of myself for being able to rub his back, however brief, while he was sick.
 Even if it meant plugging my ears and stifling my body’s natural reaction to witnessing that particular act.

 From Chiang Mai we made our way over to Ayutthaya, again by sleeper train.
 Mitch did not eat the eggs.
 I biked through the city with my new friends while Mitch took a tuk tuk, because he can’t ride a bike.
-Oh shut it, only I’m allowed to laugh.
-I’m just kidding.
-Sort of =P. He did snap a few pictures though!
+Hush, only I’m allowed to laugh.

 From Ayutthaya we made our way to Kanchanaburi where we stayed on a house boat for a night.
 I think that may have been my favourite part of the trip.
 I felt like I was in a photograph.
 It was so picturesque.
 It didn’t quite feel real.
 We went canoeing into the sunset, swam in the cool water, lit fireworks & colourful smoke bombs, played poker until the lights went out, wrote in our journals and snapped a few pictures in an attempt to capture those fleeting moments of bliss.
 In the morning we woke up to a thick mist and watched the sun light up the sky.

-I didn’t take my SLR with me all the time so, for me, there are gaps when I look back at the images I have.
+I didn’t take my DSLR with me all the time so, for me, there are gaps in my memory when I look back at the images I do have.
 I remember taking an awesome tuk tuk with Kelsey around Krabi island and seeing how rubber was made.
-I remember running onto the beach at low tide with the sand stretching out towards infinity while the crabs ran away in a hilarious scuttle.
-I remember the monkeys climbing all over me and having a staring match with one that had stolen my peanuts (I don’t even like peanuts, but it was the principle of the matter).
+I remember running onto the beach at low tide with the sand stretching out towards infinity while the crabs ran away in a hilarious little scuttle.
+I remember the monkeys climbing all over me and having a staring match with one that had stolen my peanuts (I don’t even like peanuts, but it was the principle of the matter dammit).
 I remember being on Koh Poda and swimming for hours.
 Mitch being buried on the beach for the first time in his life, complete with coconut knockers.
 I remember swimming into a cave with Kelsey and Andy, climbing into the tunnels, carving our names, and looking up at the jagged rocks while floating in the water and thinking that if there were an earthquake at that very moment, we’d be impaled.
-There’s a lot that wasn’t captured but sometimes you have to put the camera down and just… live.
+There’s a lot that wasn’t captured but sometimes you have to put the camera down and just experience it.
+Otherwise, what are you trying to remember?